21st Model United Nations Program

 Some groups may hold their weekly meetings virtually while others will be in person.
 This will depend on the local guidelines of each delegation so be sure to check with your local YMCA regarding their in person meeting policies.

 In addition to weekly delegation meetings, students will participate in larger statewide events with middle schoolers from other YMCAs across the state.
+This year we will host two MUN Summits in May: one in northern California and one in southern California.
 Stay tuned for more information on conference dates and times!

 Delegates can expect a curriculum that includes a thorough orientation of the overall MUN program and its program areas, as well as workshops that focus on culture acceptance, public speaking, and leadership skills.
 Delegates also receive an introduction to the staff, role training, and a chance to meet other middle school students outside of their local area.